Business Schools in Kansas

 Graduate Business Schools in Kansas

-We have data for 8 accredited colleges for graduate-level business study in Kansas.
+We have data for eight accredited colleges for graduate-level business study in Kansas.
 MBA tuition in Kansas is low, with an overall average of about $19,000.
-The cost of our schools falls in a bimodal distribution, with 4 schools at $22,000 or higher and the other 4 below $14,000.
-The least expensive is Pittsburg State University at $10,932, while the priciest is the University of Kansas at $33,165.
+Our schools’ cost falls in a bimodal distribution, with four schools at $22,000 or higher and the other four below $14,000.
+Pittsburg State University is the least expensive at $10,932, while the priciest is the University of Kansas at $33,165.

-Given the relatively small number of schools for in person study, there is a nice selection of options for online MBA programs in Kansas, ideally suited to those who want to further their educations while continuing their careers.
-In fact, half of the 8 schools on our list have online equivalents of their in-person programs, all of which offer improved flexibility and the same basic education as their campus versions: Emporia State University, Kansas State University, the University of Kansas, and Washburn University.
+Given the relatively small number of schools for in-person study, there is an excellent selection of options for online MBA programs in Kansas, ideally suited to those who want to further their educations while continuing their careers.
+Half of the eight schools on our list have online equivalents of their in-person programs, all of which offer improved flexibility and the same primary education as their campus versions: Emporia State University, Kansas State University of Kansas, and Washburn University.
 Emporia’s program is aimed at corporate executives, while Kansas State University focuses more on entrepreneurship.
 The University of Kansas has concentrations in management & leadership, marketing, and finance.
 Washburn University’s program emphasizes finance, quantitative analysis, economics, and communication.

 |Baker University||Baldwin City||$22,110|

 Job Outlook for Business School Graduates in Kansas

 Growth of at least 5% is predicted in 32 of 37 business and management occupations across the US between 2016 and 2026, according to recent Bureau of Labor Statistics (BLS) data.
 The highest growth will be for market analysts and marketing specialists, at 22.8% over ten years, with financial managers next at 18.7%.